janlukasschroeder/sec-api-python/README.md

 - 1.02: Termination of a Material Definitive Agreement
 - 1.03: Bankruptcy or Receivership
 - 1.04: Mine Safety - Reporting of Shutdowns and Patterns of Violations
+- 1.05: Material Cybersecurity Incidents (introduced in 2023)
 - 2.01: Completion of Acquisition or Disposition of Assets
 - 2.02: Results of Operations and Financial Condition
 - 2.03: Creation of a Direct Financial Obligation or an Obligation under an Off-Balance Sheet Arrangement of a Registrant